-Adventure for Charity works hard to secure the most cost-effective package.
+AFC works hard to secure the most cost-effective package.
 The biggest single expense on international challenges is the international flight.
 To keep these costs low, AFC and our on-the-ground partners have an exclusive arrangement with several airlines.
 The tickets we book, however, are non-transferrable, non-refundable, and non-changeable.
 In certain circumstances, the airline may permit a change to the return date, but this is at their discretion.
-Where we can change your return date, there will be a flat, non-refundable fee of $100.
+If we can change your return date, there will be a flat, non-refundable fee of $100.
 If the change results in a more expensive ticket, you will have to pay the difference.
 You cannot amend the outbound date, only the return date.

 Note: PLEASE think carefully and decide exactly what you want/need before requesting a change of return date.
 Once we request a change, if the seat is available, the airline will change the details immediately.
 If you change your mind once the new arrangements have been made, you may have lost your original seat with the main group.
 Or worse, significant airline fees or ticket price increases may apply.

 1. Is it safe to book or pay online at adventureforcharity.com?

 Yes.
 Our website and payment processing system have the latest security features available.
 Your personal information is kept secure through encrypted transmission.
 We use SSL (Secure Socket Layer) encryption.
 We do not share your information with other parties, except for challenge information needed by our on-the-ground partners, guides, and trip leaders.

 There are three ways in which you can fund an adventure challenge: